profjellybean/content-profiling/README.md

 ---
 **Overview of the data samples**

-Our dataset, derived from C3PO, underwent a transformation from a raw CSV file (651 KB) to a filtered XLSX file (93 KB).
-This conversion reduced the file size significantly while retaining only the relevant information for our analysis in PowerBI.
-The optimized dataset allows for efficient data exploration and informed decision-making.
+Our dataset, derived from C3PO, was transformed from a 651 KB raw CSV file into a filtered XLSX file with a reduced size of 93 KB.
+During the conversion, we retained essential information for our PowerBI analysis, including Author, Pagecount, File Extension, Font, Content Type, and Checksum.

+Furthermore, our analysis focused on exploring the distribution of mimetypes within the dataset, providing insights into the variety of file types present.
+Additionally, we examined the creation year of certain files, revealing trends and patterns in their origins.

+By optimizing the dataset and considering these factors, we enabled efficient data exploration and informed decision-making in PowerBI.

 ---
 **Brief analysis**